[Portrait] Benjamin Derhy Kurtz, Doctor and A.T.E.R in Information-Communication

 I have since written a notice for the Publicist on Transtextsthe subject of my previous book, The Rise of Transtexts (Routledge, 2016), co-edited with Mélanie Bourdaa, this notion translates a desire to rethink transmedia narration by reinserting fan creations within the concept.

-I then published an article entitled "Happiness by laudation: personal measures of success in the television industry for the French Journal of Information and Communication SciencesFollowing up on a previous publication analysing professionals' discourses on "The love of a job well done.
+I then published an article entitled "Happiness by laudation: personal measures of success in the television industry for the French Journal of Information and Communication SciencesFollowing a previous publication analysing professionals' discourses on "The love of a job well done.

-I will also be presenting a paper with a colleague to the XXII Congress of the SFSIC (French Society for Information and Communication Sciences) on "The future of artistic and cultural action in the discourse of professionals and I am currently working with researchers from the Laboratoire Biens Normes et Contrats, the Laboratoire d'Informatique d'Avignon and the Laboratoire Culture et Communication of Avignon University on Fake News.
+I will also be presenting a paper with a colleague to the XXII Congress of the SFSIC (French Society of Information and Communication Sciences) on "The future of artistic and cultural action in the discourse of professionals and I am currently working with researchers from the Laboratoire Biens Normes et Contrats, the Laboratoire d'Informatique d'Avignon and the Laboratoire Culture et Communication of Avignon University on Fake News.
 Our multidisciplinary approach focuses on their definition, propagation, politicisation and legal aspects.
 We are preparing to organise a conference on 24-25 June 2021.

 Finally, I speak every month on France Bleu Vaucluse in the programme " Worth the diversions - The guest who is worth the diversions " to talk TV.

-You can find me on http://www.Derhy.TV/ as well as on Twitter
+You can find me on http://www.Derhy.TV/ as well as on Twitter.

 Why did you choose to work in academic research?